n2ic/n1mm-callsign-tts/README.md

 ## 1) Upload to RunPod.io (staging pod)

 Install runpodctl on your local computer.
+Runpodctl is needed to transfer files between your local computer and the RunPod servers.

 On Linux:
 ```